2chevskii/lexer/README.md

 - [x] Tokens contain their start and end position in the source string
 - [x] Works with TypeScript
 - [x] Works in both NodeJS and browser
+- [x] Zero dependencies - no additional packages to download

 ## Install
 Just `npm i @rustworkshop/lexer` and you are good to go!